 where the parameters are $\beta=0.9$, $\zeta=-\zeta_1=0.1$, $g_V=m_\rho / f_\pi$ with $f_\pi=0.132$ GeV and $h=-0.56$ \cite{Casalbuoni:1996pg}.
 By matching the form factor obtained from the light-cone sum rules and lattice QCD, one can obtain the parameter $\lambda = 0.56~{\rm GeV^{-1}}$\cite{Isola:2003fh}.

-In Ref.~\cite{Yue:2025ekk}, the authors investigated the decay properties of \tcs and estimated the coupling constant of \tcs with its components by taking three typical binding energies: 5 MeV, 10MeV and 15 MeV, and the results are weakly dependent on the model parameter $\Lambda$.
-In the present work, we take the binding energy $E_b=$10 MeV and the coupling constant $g_{T_{\bar{c}\bar{s}1}^0DK^*}$ is determined to be 7.0 at $\Lambda=1$ GeV.
+In Ref.~\cite{Yue:2025ekk}, the authors investigated the decay properties of $T_{\bar{c}\bar{s}1}^f(2750)$ and the coupling constant of $T_{\bar{c}\bar{s}1}^f(2750)$ with its components have been investigated by taking three typical binding energies, respectively.
+The estimations indicated that the coupling constants are weakly dependent on the model parameter $\Lambda$, and the values of the coupling constants were estimated to be 5.6 GeV, 7.0 GeV and 8.0 GeV corresponding to $E_b=5,10$ and 15 MeV, respectively~\cite{Yue:2025ekk}.

-\subsection{Branching fractions}
+\subsection{Branching Fractions}

 Now, all the relevant coupling constants and the parameters in the weak transition form factors are prepared except the model parameter $\alpha$ in Eq.~(\ref{Eq:FF}).
 Since the model parameter $\alpha$ cannot be determined by first-principles methods, it should be of order unity as clarified in Ref.~\cite{Cheng:2004ru}.
-In the present work, we vary the model parameter $\alpha$ from 1.0 to 2.0 to check the $\alpha$ dependences of the branching fractions of the considered processes.
+Generally, the value of this parameter can be determined by comparing the theoretical estimations with the corresponding experimental data.
+However, the data for the discussed processes are not available yet.
+Thus, in the present work, we estimate the branching fractions of the involved process by varying the parameter $\alpha$ from 0.5 to 1.5 to discuss the parameter dependences of the predicted branching fractions.